pafoster/refs.txt/README.md

 # refs.txt

 refs.txt is a fork of the [todo.txt](https://github.com/todotxt/todo.txt) plain text (human-readable) format specification.
-Whereas [todo.txt](https://github.com/todotxt/todo.txt) is intended for representing tasks and their priorities, refs.txt is intended for representing personal collections of bibliographic references (e.g. articles, theses, technical reports).
+Whereas [todo.txt](https://github.com/todotxt/todo.txt) is intended for representing tasks and their priorities, refs.txt is intended for representing personal collections of bibliographic references (e.g. articles, theses, technical reports) which typically have associated files (e.g. BibTeX entries, PDFs, notes).
 Both are intended for easy entry, search, filtering and manipulation using a text editor and/or basic command line utilities.
 In other words, refs.txt is a plain text and minimalist alternative to reference management software like [Zotero](https://www.zotero.org/) or [Mendeley](https://www.mendeley.com/).

 Being a derivative of todo.txt, the central feature of refs.txt is that any given item in your collection is represented using a single (human-readable) line in your refs.txt file.
 Items have the following structure (diagram credit [dinosv](https://github.com/todotxt/todo.txt/pull/68)):
 ```